-The dependency matrix A not only describes the share of an individual's wealth owed to claimants but also the share of failure costs absorbed by some individual's financial failure.
-When an individual fails financially, their remaining net worth (collateral) is wiped out due to failure costs - we assume $\beta{i,t} = v{i,t}$ in our parameterization in our discussion on calibration below.
-This is the contagion mechanism, where failure costs spread according to the dependency matrix $\mathbf{A}$ .
+The dependency matrix A not only describes the share of an individual's wealth owed to claimants, but also the share of failure costs absorbed by some individual's financial failure.
+When an individual fails financially their remaining net worth (collateral) is wiped out due to failure costs-we assume $\beta{i,t} = v{i,t}$ in our parameterization in Section 4.2.
+This is the contagion mechanism, where failure costs spread according to the dependency matrix A.